jaydenrasmussen/Git-Tutorial/README.md

 - `log` - prints out a log of all the commits for that repository (`q` to quit).
 - `push` - syncs the commits that were made locally to the remote
 - `pull` - syncs the local repository with the changes that exist in the remote
-- `reset` - unstages files that were made locally to a commit/hash
+- `reset` - unstages changes that were made locally to a commit/hash
 - `branch` - creates and lists branches
 - `merge` - merges branches or commits together
 - `status` - shows the current status of the repo